 Courtney: --for them.

 Jim: --in that context, what’s really helpful is the honesty of the parent to say to your child and I think it works at every age really--

 Jim: --as long as they can communicate.
 You know, here’s where we’re at.
 This is why mommy’s stressed out.

 Jim: --know you’re not perfect and they know that you’re asking perhaps even for forgiveness from them--

-Jim: --that mommy hasn't been patient and you know.
-Those are good things to remember and I think that really does model for your children how to live a life that isn't perfect, that has some failure, but you're striving to do better each and every day.
+Jim: --that mommy hasn’t been patient and you know.
+And those are good things to remember and I think that really does model for your children how to live a life that isn’t perfect.
+That has some failure.
+But you’re striving to do better each and every day.

 Courtney: Absolutely.
 In the forgiveness chapter, I talk a lot about asking for forgiveness from your children and doing it in a way that they hear it generally from you, not just saying I’m sorry to get the words out, but genuinely asking their forgiveness.

-And I'll never forget being in car pool and car pool, guys, I'm tellin' you, when you're driving your kids anywhere (Laughter), they don't have to give you eyeballs.
-You know, they're looking forward in the rearview mirror.
-You can be talking to them and they often talk more and it's similar at bedtime.
-They are stalling you, 'cause they don't want to go to bed and they are willing to talk sometimes.
+And I’ll never forget being in carpool and carpool, guys, I’m tellin’ you, when you’re driving your kids anywhere (Laughter), they don’t have to give you eye … eyeballs.
+You know, they’re looking forward in the rearview mirror.
+You can be talking to them and they often talk more and it’s similar at bedtime.
+They are stalling you, ‘cause they don’t want to go to bed and they are willing to talk sometimes.